paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-013-particular-reports-and-documents.md

 <a id="section-1340"></a>
 ## § 1340.
-Public Printer: annual report
+Director of the Government Publishing Office: annual report

-In addition to the usual number of the annual report of the Public Printer, one thousand copies shall be printed to be distributed under his direction.
+In addition to the usual number of the annual report of the Director of the Government Publishing Office, one thousand copies shall be printed to be distributed under his direction.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 288 (Jan.
 12, 1895, ch.
 23, § 73, 28 Stat.
 618).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer” in section catchline and text.

 <a id="section-1341"></a>